Pilchuck Glass School: Campus

 The Pilchuck Glass School is located on a 54 acre rural campus, part of a 15,000 acre tree farm, located northeast of Stanwood, Washington and more than 50 mi north of Seattle.
 The campus has more than 60 buildings, including workshops and living quarters.

 Summer education program

 Offering programs throughout the year, Pilchuck Glass School's most concentrated activities occur from late May through early September when there are consecutive educational sessions, varying from one to three weeks in length, and offering several concurrent hands-on courses exploring different aspects of creating art in glass.
-Designed for the uninitiated, the intermediate, or the advanced student seeking skills and conceptual challenges with glass, courses are limited in size (typically ten to twelve students) and highlight a focused inquiry into glassmaking techniques and aesthetic directions.
+Designed for the uninitiated, the intermediate, or the advanced student seeking skills and conceptual challenges with glass, courses are limited in size (typically ten to twelve students) and focus on glassmaking techniques and methods to glass art.

 Students explore the creative possibilities of hot and cold glass in such areas as glassblowing, hot-glass sculpting, sand- and kiln-casting, fusing, neon, stained glass, imagery transfer on glass, flameworking, mixed-media sculpture, and engraving.
 Although enrolled in only one course in a session, students find additional creative resources among other students, instructors, artists in residence, gaffers and staff.